creativescala/creative-scala/book/src/pages/polygons/02-polar.md

 ## From Points to Polygons

-The reason we're interested in polar coordinates is that they allow us to easily specify the corners (vertices) of regular polygons, and drawing polygons is our ultimate goal.
+Drawing polygons is our ultimate goal, and polar coordinates allow us to easily specify the corners (vertices) of regular polygons.
 Look at the hexagon below.
-If we wanted to specify the vertices in Cartesian coordinates, we'd have to do some involved geometry.
-This is simple with polar coordinates, however.
-Each vertex is has the same length but differs in angle, as the animation shows.
-In the case of the hexagon, each vertex is a 60 degree rotation from the prior vertex.
-This is because a full turn of 360 degrees must visit all vertices, and there are 6 evenly spaced vertices, so each vertex is a turn of 360/60 = 60 degrees.
+To specify the vertices in Cartesian coordinates we'd have to do some involved geometry.
+With polar coordinates, however, it's very simple.
+Each vertex is the same distance from the center but differs in angle, as the animation shows.
+In the case of the hexagon, each vertex is a 60 degree rotation from the one before.
+(This is because a full turn of 360 degrees must visit all vertices, and there are 6 evenly spaced vertices, so each vertex is a turn of 360/60 = 60 degrees.)

 @:doodle("points", "Polygons.points")

-We can use this idea to draw circles, or another image, as the vertices of a regular polygon.
+We can use this idea to draw circles, or another `Image`, at the vertices of a regular polygon.
 Here's an example demonstrating what I mean.

 ```scala mdoc:silent
 val dot = Image.circle(5).fillColor(Color.darkViolet)